 The beneficial effect of the District's drought-management regulatory program on springflow is shown in Figure 4-2.
-The figure shows computed Barton Springs flow for current (2014) nonexempt withdrawals authorized by the District (11.6 cfs; 0.33 m3/s) and as regulated alternatively by the two groundwater management scenarios; that is, before and after HCP measures were in place.
+The figure shows computed Barton Springs flow with only exempt pumpage for the period of record and for comparison the springflows with 2014 nonexempt withdrawals authorized by the District (11.6 cfs; 0.33 m/s) as regulated alternatively by the two groundwater management scenarios; that is, before and after HCP measures were in place.
 The figure also shows the springflow that would have existed during the period of record with only the small amount of unregulated groundwater withdrawals from exempt wells, designated as the "exempt-only pumping" scenario.
 The springflow of the exempt-only pumping scenario (which includes the DOR) excludes the effects of nonexempt withdrawals that actually occurred each month during the period of record.
-The springflow of the exempt-only pumping scenario is the baseline for comparison in this HCP.
 The springflow of the pre-HCP scenario in Figure 4-2 shows how the baseline springflow would have changed by regulating permitted withdrawals with only the curtailment program as it existed before 2004, when the District's conditional permitting program was instituted and the HCP development project was initiated.
-(At that time, there was 10.2 cfs of authorized-nonexempt use; with 0.45 cfs of exempt use, total withdrawals were about 10.6 cfs, or 0.300 m3/s).
+(At that time, there was 10.2 cfs of authorized-nonexempt use; with 0.45 cfs of exempt use, total withdrawals were about 10.6 cfs, or 0.300 m/s).
 The springflow of the HCP scenario in Figure 4-2 reflects a regulatory program with the full complement of proposed HCP measures in place.